modiimedia/InsuranceSmart/content/products/home.md

 Discounts are available if you have a burglar alarm or fire sprinkler system installed in your home.
 You may also qualify for lower rates if you live close to a fire station.

 **Get a Package Deal**
-Save up to 15 percent when you combine your homeowners and auto policies.
+Save up to 15 percent when you allow us to provide both your homeowners and auto policies.

 **Multiple Policy Discount**
-Save even more with a multiple policy discount when you also add coverage for your [**motorcycle**](https://www.safeco.com/products/motorcycle-insurance), [**boat**](https://www.safeco.com/products/boat-insurance), or [**RV**](https://www.safeco.com/products/rv-insurance)
+You can save even more if you have multiple policies. to include coverage for your [**motorcycle**](https://www.safeco.com/products/motorcycle-insurance), [**boat**](https://www.safeco.com/products/boat-insurance), or [**RV**](https://www.safeco.com/products/rv-insurance)

 **Less Than 10 Years Old**
-Qualify for a newer home discount when your house is less than 10 years old.
+We offer a newer home discount when your home is less than 10 years old.

 **Choose a Higher Deductible**
-A higher deductible will lower how much you pay for your home insurance premium by shifting part of the loss payment to you.
-For example, if you have a $500 deductible, you’ll need to pay the first $500 of a loss out of your own pocket.
-A higher deductible will lower your home insurance bill, but will also increase how much you’ll end up paying yourself if you file a claim.
+Choosing a higher deductible will lower your insurance premium because you are sharing more of the risk of a qualified loss payment to you.
+For example, a $500 deductible requires you to pay the first $500 of a loss out of your own pocket.
+Raising this deductible to $1000 or more will lower your homeowners insurance bill, but increases your out of pocket expense if you file a claim.

 **Pay Your Bill in Full**
-If you pay your bill in full when you start or renew a policy, instead of paying in monthly installments, you’ll end up paying less in the long run.
-Talk to your [**local independent agent**](https://insurance-agent.safeco.com/find-an-insurance-agency/app) about additional ways to save that could help reduce how much you pay for homeowners insurance.
+Paying your bill in full when starting or renewing your policy, instead of in monthly installments also saves you money.

-Contact a [**local independent agent**](/contact "Contact an agent.") to help you identify discounts and savings you may qualify for.
+Contact one our our [**local independent agents**](/contact "Contact an agent.") with questions.
+We are here to help identify discounts and savings you may qualify for, and guarantee professional service to get you the coverage you need at a price you can afford.